Kraków bid for the 2022 Winter Olympics: Local referendum and withdrawal

-In a marked difference to Munich, Graubünden and Oslo, Krakow city council had initially rejected the proposal to submit Krakow's bid to a referendum.
-Only following increasing opposition, on 24 March 2014 Kraków mayor Jacek Majchrowski changed his previous opinion and promised that the bid would be submitted to a referendum.
-Three more question were added by Krakow city council and finally the vote covered four issues: Krakow's Olympic bid, plans to build a metro system, increased monitoring by CCTV cameras and increased spending on bicycle paths.
-The referendum was held on 25 May 2014, together with the European Parliament election.
-According to Polish law, the result of a local referendum is binding if 30% of eligible voters cast their votes.
-This criterion was met, as the participation rate was 35,96%.
-Krakow's bid for the 2022 Winter Olympics was rejected by a majority of 69,72% of the voters.
-Other questions were answered positively by a majority of voters, with the biggest support of 85,20% for increased spending on bicycle paths.
+Kraków city council had initially rejected the proposal to submit Kraków's bid to a referendum, in a marked difference to Munich, Graubünden and Oslo; however, following increasing opposition, on 24 March 2014, Kraków mayor Jacek Majchrowski promised that the bid would be submitted to a referendum.
+The vote, held on 25 May 2014 and coinciding with the European Parliament election, covered four issues: Kraków's Olympic bid, plans to build a metro system, increased monitoring by CCTV cameras and increased spending on bicycle paths.
+According to Polish law, the result of a local referendum is binding if 30% of eligible voters cast their votes; this criterion was met, as the participation rate was 35.96%.
+Kraków's bid for the 2022 Winter Olympics was rejected by a majority of 69.72% of the voters.

-On 26 May 2014, mayor of Krakow, Jacek Majchrowski explained that in view of the negative result of the referendum Krakow would withdraw its bid for the Winter Olympics.
+On 26 May 2014, Majchrowski explained that in view of the negative result of the referendum, Kraków would withdraw its bid for the Winter Olympics.